Jacob-Hegy/HTB-Write-Ups/CCNA Notes/README.md

 - IP address fundamentals
 - MAC addresses

-That's not an exhaustive list, just a few topics to give you an idea of the level of stuff I will be glossing over as opposed to doing detail notes for.
+That's not an exhaustive list, just a few topics to give you an idea of the level of stuff I will be glossing over as opposed to doing detailed notes for.
 I encourage those that lack knowledge in any topics I seemingly bring up out of nowhere to go through the courses themselves.
 They'll cover those fundamentals that I'm using as a bar for entry.

 ## Study Resources
 I'm using a mix of two Udemy courses at the moment, those being: